 Today, we’re speaking with Deborah Elver of Clear View Business Solutions.
-Deborah is one of the accounting professionals who won the #QBBetterTogether contest, along with her client Catherine Baron of Catherine’s Estates and Appraisals, whose profile is posted on the QuickBooks® Online blog.
+Deborah is one of the accounting professionals who won the #QBBetterTogether contest, along with her client Catherine Baron of Catherine’s Estates and Appraisals.
 As part of the contest, we asked small businesses and accounting professionals to tell us how they work together to achieve success.
 Read on to check out Deborah and Catherine’s story!

 Shauna Maher: Welcome Deborah, and congratulations on winning the #QBBetterTogether contest!
 Can you share a little bit about your accounting firm?